-In addition to above processes for electricity demand and system capacity, we finally introduce dynamics for our third state variable, i.e. the marginal fuel used for generation.
-As a matter of simplification, we currently do not consider an n-fuel electricity market but instead assume that the marginal fuel for the respective electricity market under study does not change.
-While this certainly is a restrictive assumption, it may still seem justified for markets that are strongly dominated by one generating fuel.
-Reflecting the dominant role of natural gas as generation fuel in the British market (and, more generally, in several other major electricity markets), we include it as single generating fuel into our overall pricing model.
+In addition to the processes for electricity demand and available capacity, we introduce the dynamics for our third state variable, i.e., the marginal fuel used for generation.
+As a matter of simplification, we assume that the marginal fuel for the respective electricity market under study does not change: while this certainly is a restrictive assumption, it may still seem justified for markets that are strongly relying on one generating fuel only so that during baseload/peakload hours, spot markets are primarily cleared by plants that use the same fuel for generation.
+Reflecting the dominant role of natural gas as marginal generating fuel in the British market - and, more generally, in several other major electricity markets - we include it as single fuel into our overall pricing model.